Optimal Trading with a Trailing Stop: Case Study: Trading with a Trailing Stop under the Exponential OU Model

 Figure \ref{fig:sensitivity}(c) illustrates the effect of the asset's rate of mean reversion $\lambda$.
 A higher $\lambda$ means that the log-price will move around its long-term mean $\theta$ faster.
 As a response, the investor enters the market earlier at a higher entry level and exit at a lower level, resulting in a quick roundtrip, as reflected in the plot by the increasing trends of $b_f^\star$ and $\ul{b}_f^\star$ with respect to $\lambda$.
 Moreover, their distance is shrinking as $\lambda$ continues to increase.
 Intuitively, since the asset price tends to rapidly revert to the mean, it does not make sense to select entry and exit price levels that are far apart and away from the mean as the chance of execution is too low.

 The effect of transaction cost $c_0$ is shown in Figure \ref{fig:sensitivity}(d), where we plot $(b_f^\star,x_0,\ul{b}_f^\star)$ as a function of $c_0$.
-The optimal liquidation (resp. acquisition) levle $b_f^\star$ ($\ul{b}_f^\star$, resp.) increases (decreases, resp.) slightly with respect to $c_0$.
+The optimal liquidation level $b_f^\star$ increases slightly with respect to $c_0$ while the optimal acquisition level $\ul{b}_f^\star$ decreases in $c_0$.
 To interpret, higher transaction costs discourage both acquisition and liquidation, though the effect is not significant.
 Nevertheless, as pointed out in our analysis above, while there is always a finite optimal liquidation price $b_f^\star$ given any transaction cost, a high transaction cost may make the trade unprofitable and thus exclude market entry.